-- If the donor feels the need to impose conditions as the basis for a gift of materials, ARC will do it’s best to accommodate the wishes of the donor, in writing, prior to the acceptance of the materials.
+- If the donor feels the need to request conditions as the basis for a gift of materials, ARC will do it’s best to accommodate the wishes of the donor, in writing, prior to the acceptance of the materials.

-- We will love you even more if you can drop things off here on White St. Pickups of large or exceptional collections can be arranged.
+- We will love you even more if you can drop things off upstate.
+Pickups of large or exceptional collections can be arranged.

-- We are NOT a dumpster.
+- ARC IS NOT A DUMPSTER.
 If material is misrepresented we reserve the right to reject a collection and dispose of any way we deem appropriate.
 Please make sure the count and characterization of what you want to donate is as accurate as possible.

 - Once accepted by ARC, materials become the sole property of ARC and shall be recorded as an unrestricted gift and are not returnable.